Jonty/MogileFS-Plugin-OnHosts/README.md

 * The less popular files are put into a class with a NotOnHosts replication policy that ensures they are not on the SSD machines.

+* Once per week, the class is changed on files that are newly popular, or no longer popular.
+The replication policies add and remove the files to the SSD nodes as necessary.

 Configuration
 -------------
 Set the replication policy in the DB as usual, pass the hosts you wish to